 Dementia is not a specific disease.
 It is a broad term used to describe a long-term, often slow decline in mental ability, severe enough that it affects daily life.

-Common symptoms of dementia include memory loss, impaired judgment, inability to focus and a breakdown in the ability to communicate and
+Common symptoms of dementia include memory loss, impaired judgment, inability to focus and a breakdown in the ability to communicate and use language.
+Although

-occurs mainly in older adults, this type of serious mental decline is not a normal part of the aging process.
+dementiaoccurs mainly in older adults, this type of serious mental decline is not a normal part of the aging process.

 treatment and care options.

 Care for aging parents:

 What is normal memory loss and when should we be concerned?
 (Select the topic "Aging" to find this WELLcast.)

 The Allina Health Cognition and Memory Program's innovative approach to dementia care is highlighted in The Commonwealth Fund e-newsletter.
 Read the article:

 In Focus: Spreading Innovative Approaches to Dementia Care.